 “I liked it.
 Easy to read.
 Story gives nothing away.
 Interesting storyline.
 For me, great ending.“

 “Oh.”
 I returned to the task.
-Somehow I had thought she had meant the pricking of the needle.
-Most customers were focused on the tattoo when they came in but Sakura’s mind never went where anyone else’s did.
-I pushed again, inserting the indigo ink under my old friend’s skin.
+Somehow I thought she’d meant the pricking of the needle.
+Most customers are focused on the tattoo when they come in, but Sakura’s mind never went where anyone else’s did.
+I pushed again, inserting the indigo ink under my best friend’s skin.
 “I wish you’d let me use modern tattooing equipment.”
-The needle stabbed over the spine, a dark blue, black for most purposes, line taking shape.
+The needle stabbed over the spine, a dark blue line, black for most purposes, taking shape.
 I firmly gripped the bamboo handle.
 How she didn’t scream bewildered me.
 It wasn’t a gentle process and the skin over the spine was sensitive.
 “It wouldn’t hurt so much.”

-“It’s supposed to hurt,” came the same quiet reply.
+“It’s supposed to hurt,” came the quiet reply.

-I keep my hair short in a bob so it never falls in my eyes.
-In contrast, it always seemed like I was moving Sakura’s long hair out of the way.
-Sakura was first-generation American-Japanese with hair as dark as mine but she had bleached it until it could take an electric pink dye.
-At 5’3” and a feather over 100 lbs she was a tiny thing.
-I had always towered over her at 5’8” but on the repurposed massage table she was just like anyone else who came into the tattoo parlor.
+I keep my hair short in a bob, so it never falls in my eyes.
+In contrast, I always seem to be moving Sakura’s long hair out of the way.
+She’s first-generation American-Japanese with hair as dark as mine, but she had bleached it until it could take an electric pink dye.
+At 5’3”, and a feather over 100 lbs, she’s a tiny thing.
+I have always towered over her with my 5’8”, but on the repurposed massage table she’s just like anyone else who comes into the tattoo parlor.

 My mind went back.
-“You remember your mom seeing these the first time?”
+“You remember your mom seeing these for the first time?”

 Sakura laughed gently.
 “Yeah, the swim party when my hair was in a braid.
 She thought I was joining the yakuza.”